Centre For Family Equity

 The Centre for Family Equity, formerly known as the Single Mothers’ Alliance, addresses family poverty in BC.

-We are a membership-based organization of low-income parents and caregivers, the majority of whom are lone mothers, located in over 41 locations across the province.
-We carry out community-engaged research and legal action and propose evidence-based public policy solutions to address family poverty in BC.
+We are a membership-based organization of low-income parents and caregivers of all genders and gender identities, located in over 41 locations across the province.
+We carry out research, community engagement, and advocacy towards evidence-based public policy solutions and provide support programs to address family poverty in BC.

 We address how the social identities of families result in systemic marginalization, discrimination, and poverty for many.
 We examine and tackle systemic discrimination and poverty that may be rooted in a combination of the following: racialized identity, Indigeneity, gender identity, trans identity, sexual orientation, health and mental health status, social class, marital status, religion, ability, age.

-We advocate for public policy and human rights-focused solutions to socioeconomic inequality and take a wholistic, whole-family approach to family well-being.
-Most children and youth are in poverty because their parents and guardians are in poverty as they work below the poverty line or access income assistance in BC.
-The majority of families in poverty are those led by lone mothers and we continue to focus on gender equality and high levels of lone-mother led family poverty in BC within our broadened mandate.
+The Centre for Family Equity takes a wholistic, whole-family approach to family well-being.
+Most children and youth are in poverty because their parents and guardians are in poverty as they work below the poverty line or access provincial income assistance in BC.
+The majority of families in poverty are lone-parent families led by marginalized genders, and we continue to focus on gender equality within our broadened mandate.

 Our direct programming rises from the research we conducted over the past two years in partnership with UBC.
 Our pilot Parental Mental Health Initiative focuses on mental health group support for low-income parents and caregivers impacted by gender-based and intimate partner violence.